 Peyronie’s disease, which can cause penile curvature and other symptoms like pain during sex, affects around six in 100 men in the 40-70 age group today.
 If you suspect that you might have Peyronie’s disease, don’t suffer quietly any longer.
-Paul H. Chung, MD, a leading Peyronie’s disease specialist n Philadelphia, Pennsylvania and Cherry Hill, New Jersey, is here to help.
+Paul H. Chung, MD, a leading Peyronie’s disease specialist in Philadelphia, Pennsylvania, is here to help.
 Book your appointment by calling the office nearest you.

 Peyronie’s disease is a condition that causes scar tissue called a plaque to accumulate inside your penis.
 Often, the plaque is on just one side of your penis, which leads to penile curvature.

 In some cases, the plaque can cause the penis to take on a bottleneck or hourglass appearance.
 You could also develop hard lumps or bumps in your penile tissue.
 Peyronie’s disease can cause not only malformation but also uncomfortable symptoms.

 In addition to curved or otherwise misshapen penis, Peyronie’s disease symptoms can also include:

 These symptoms can be quite upsetting and can have a serious negative impact on your self-esteem and emotional wellness.
 According to the Urology Care Foundation, more than 75 out of 100 Peyronie’s disease sufferers feel embarrassed about their condition and fail to seek help.